egking/egking_website/content/DataPhiles/index.md

 DataPhiles is an opportunity to discuss practical issues surrounding analyzing data in an informal, low pressure forum.
 Each week, a volunteer will bring a data set, give a short presentation (8-12 minutes) outlining the basic biology/natural history of their system, giving a general description of their questions (why/what they want out of the data), perhaps presenting a few preliminary and/or graphical results on the data (graphical presentations of the data are strongly encouraged), and a description of the statistical techniques they've used or are thinking of using, or particular problems they're having with the analysis.
 The floor is then open for general question & answer/discussion.
 Email a one- or two-sentence blurb about your topic to volunteer to present: [kingeg@missouri.edu](mailto:kingeg@missouri.edu)

+The last DataPhiles of each month will be an open Q & A format where anyone can bring any questions they have about data analysis.

 ### MU R Users Slack Group

 <figure>